knetikmedia/knetikcloud-java-client/docs/GamificationTriviaApi.md

 Remove a tag from a batch of questions

 ll questions that have the tag and match filters will have it removed.
-The returned number is the number of questions updated.
+The returned number is the number of questions updated. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TRIVIA_ADMIN

 ### Example
 ```java